-- An integrated and community-focused service offer. - A flexible and change-ready workforce. - Financial discipline and commercial awareness.
+- An integrated and community-focused service offer. - A flexible and change-ready workforce. - Commercial and Environmental awareness is embedded in everything we do.

-Focusing on the third big goal around financial discipline and commercial awareness, the narrative commits that:
+Focusing on the third big goal around commercial awareness, the narrative commits that:

-- By 2020 we will have implemented new ways to replenish dwindling government funding for local authorities. - Our employees will be commercially minded with the ability to spot and maximize commercial opportunities. - We will be financially astute delivering quality services, in conjunction with partners, on time and on budget.
+We will implement new ways to replenish dwindling government funding for local authorities.
+Our employees will be commercially minded, able to identify and maximize commercial opportunities.
+We will be mindful of our climate change commitment in everything we do and ensure that the council's activities are net-zero carbon by 2050.